 I’m having trouble downloading and/or sending media files on WhatsApp.

-This is a complicated process, if you need further explanation, please read the details below.
+If you are having trouble downloading and/or sending photos, videos, or voice messages, there are a number of issues that could be causing problems.
+Resolving the issue is a complicated process, if you need further explanation, please read the details below.

 - Make sure your phone is connected to the internet.

 - Make sure your date and time are correct.